We don't just talk cars ... we teach how to buy them.

 But speed is far from the Corvette's only calling card.
 Its head-turning design is recognized instantly across the globe.
 And let's also add both comfort and razor-sharp handling to the list.
 Actually, even the gas mileage is impressive on a relative basis.

-The most recent Corvette generation (C6) made its debut for the 2005 model year and has carried forward to the current model.
-This latest production run brought with it improved performance, build quality and styling.
+C6 made its debut for the 2005 model year and brought with it improved performance, build quality and styling.
 The suspension was revised and provided both more precise handling as well as a composed ride.
 This is especially true for models outfitted with the optional Magnetic Ride Control.
 Styling changes included more pronounced fender peaks, a slimmer rear end and a return to the exposed headlamps of pre-'63 models.

 Initially, the engine for these Vettes was a 6.0-liter V8 good for 400 horsepower, while the interior was also upgraded with higher-quality materials and a power convertible-top was made available for the first time.